pydjinni/pydjinni/docs/introduction.md

 The `generate` subcommand produces glue code in the specified target languages from the PyDjinni IDL.

-The following command generates Java and C++ language bindings for Android from the `foo.pydjinni` IDL file:
+The following command generates Java, C++, Objective-C and C++/CLI language bindings for Android from the `foo.pydjinni` IDL file:

 ```bash
 pydjinni generate foo.pydjinni cpp java objc cppcli